wndtnl/windtunnel.github.io/products/ksb/topics/rest-api.md

 ## General

-The *Kubernetes (Agents) for Bamboo* plugin exposes a REST API allowing programmatic management of the administrative entities.
+The *Kubernetes for Bamboo* plugin exposes a REST API allowing programmatic management of the administrative entities.

 > It is important to note this REST API was created for internal use by the plugin.
 It is not designed with external consumers in mind.
 > This interface is documented here and provided 'as-is', in the hopes it could be useful for certain administrative tasks.